thxbb12/awesome-computing-resources/README.md

 * [csfml][30] - Simple and Fast Multimedia Library to ease the development of games and multimedia applications (C)
 * [thebookofshaders][130] - This is a gentle step-by-step guide through the abstract and complex universe of Fragment Shaders
 * [GPU arch explained][183] - GPU architecture types explained (Immediate-Mode vs Tile-Based rendering)
+* [raylib][206] - raylib is a simple and easy-to-use library to enjoy videogames programming.

 ## Courses
 * [Awesome CS Courses][111] - Awesome Computer Science Courses